microbean/microbean-helm/README.md

 # microbean-helm

-The microbean-helm project lets you work with the server-side componentry of [Helm][0] from Java.
+The [microbean-helm project][12] lets you work with the server-side componentry of [Helm][0] from Java.

 This means your Java applications can now manage applications in your